 During August and September they supported the drive across northern France.
 Also in September the 365th flew patrols in support of airborne operations in Holland.
 Relocation to Bretigny, France took place on 3 September 1944 and to Juvincourt, France on 15 September.

 On one day the 365th lost seven Thunderbolts.
 Bill explained, “On takeoff I lost my wingman.
 Then we had to go in on a different to the target.
 We discovered that the number two pilot had a hung 500 pound bomb.”
 Bill McChesney remarked, “Losing so many on one mission was quite a shock.”

-In October 1944 Bill engaged in air-to-air combat with Luftwaffe fighters.
+Sometime prior to 25 August 1944 Bill engaged in air-to-air combat with Luftwaffe fighters.
 He was flying a heading of 260 magnetic and headed for the English Channel.
 Suddenly, he saw 4 ‘dots’ at a 45 degree angle to his P-47.
 Mr. McChesney allowed the unidentified aircraft to close on him, knowing in his gut that that they were Messerschmitt Bf 109s.